2024 Scholarships - Christian County | CampusReel

 2024 Christian County Scholarships

 Christian County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 22% of Christian County residents in Kentucky over the age of 25 have graduated with a professional degree - 15% have completed high school.
+Despite high costs, 34% of Christian County residents in Missouri over the age of 25 have graduated with a professional degree - 15% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Christian County residents in Kentucky will continue to need help paying for college.
-2,358 men and 1,956 women are enrolled in grades 9-12 while 1,264 men 2,546 women are currently undergraduates in college.
+It’s clear that Christian County residents in Missouri will continue to need help paying for college.
+2,050 men and 2,036 women are enrolled in grades 9-12 while 1,246 men 1,994 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Christian County residents and can help pay for school in a variety of ways.
 Christian County scholarships, whether they are exclusively available to Christian County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Christian County residents.

 How much total award money and scholarships are available for Christian County residents?